farukcakal/farukcakal/README.md

 💻 **Problem-Solver:** Building efficient software solutions and creative workarounds for complex challenges.
 🔧 **Expertise:** Full stack development with a particular focus on backend applications.
 🎓 **Educational Background:** Computer Programming and Management Information Systems.
-⚡ **Hobbies:** Running, cycling, swimming, playing video games, and reading about history and technology.
+⚡ **Hobbies:** Cycling, football, playing video games, and reading about history and technology.
-🎬 **Leisure Time:** Enjoying thought-provoking movies and TV series.
-☕ **Life Philosophy:** A perfectly brewed cup of coffee can inspire the best ideas and solutions.

 💡 _"Code, coffee, and creativity—my recipe for success."_